 So, what side of the road do they drive on in Thailand?
 Left or right?
 If you plan to enjoy a road trip in this country, you need to answer this question first — or you might find yourself sleeping in a cell for a couple of months.

-Thai people drive on the left side.
+The Thailand driving side is on the left.
 The reason was that the British, the original left-sided drivers, influenced Thailand heavily on the traffic culture when cars first appeared in the country.
 In fact, the first driver in Thailand had learned how to drive back when he worked in England.

 Now that you know this much, it is time to dig deeper.
 Uncover the root of Thai traffic, find out “interesting” Thai driving rules, and get stupified by Thai drivers’ misdeeds.